Q.What Is RV Insurance?

 Class B: This is the smallest class of recreational vehicles.
 These vehicles do not have a cab-over, and can also include cargo van type designs, travel trailers and camper vans.

 Class C: This group includes vehicles that use a standard cargo van as the driving portion of the RV and the camper portion extends over the cab area.
 This class covers fifth wheel vehicles.

-To find the right RV coverage for your motorhome or camper, contact an independent agent in the Trusted Choice® network.
-A local member agent can help you compare several different RV insurance quotes and find the right coverage for your needs.
+To find the right RV coverage for your motorhome or camper, contact an independent agent in our network.
+A local agent can help you compare several different RV insurance quotes and find the right coverage for your needs.

 What Does RV Insurance Cover?